Blog and newsNews

 Crypto and the IRS, don´t rest assured

 This article is about the regulations that the USA started to implement on crypto.
-Also, it´s about how other countries are also considering legislation to regulate the crypto environment, making this a natural worldwide tendency.
+Also, it´s about how other countries are considering legislation to regulate the crypto environment, making this a natural worldwide tendency.

-In this article we are not offering legal advice, but we are describing the current situation of the crypto environment in the US and the world.
+In this article, we are not offering legal advice, but we are describing the current situation of the crypto environment in the US and the world.
 If you want a detailed consultation on the best crypto jurisdiction and most convenient crypto businesses, you can read our articles on Malta, Montenegro, and Estonia, where we can offer a variety of services.
 Since each case is different, we recommend asking for a consultation with our experts as soon as possible.

-It´s important to keep in mind that the money placed abroad is not always used to avoid taxes, and also the US has an option that’s even recognized by the Supreme Court that states that is legal for the citizens to optimize their tax burden, allowing the establishment of family offices abroad, or accepting in the US the establishment of foreign family offices.
+It´s important to keep in mind that the money placed abroad is not always used to avoid taxes, and also the US has an option that’s even recognized by the Supreme Court that states that it is legal for the citizens to optimize their tax burden, allowing the establishment of family offices abroad, or accepting in the US the establishment of foreign family offices.

-The US are not the only ones trying to research, analyze and study the uses and applicable taxes of these technology-based financial instruments.
+The US is not the only one trying to research, analyze and study the uses and applicable taxes of these technology-based financial instruments.
 From 21 to 22 of July, 2018, the Minister of Finance of the G-20 and the governors of national banks of several countries got together in Buenos Aires, Argentina, in order to discuss a series of international tax matters, including the crypto boom and the need of government regulation.
 This approach was similar to other countries´ approaches towards the regulation of crypto, such as New Zealand, the United Kingdom, Israel and many others.